azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

 of TLS.
 Clients MUST NOT offer these cipher suites if they do not offer TLS 1.2 or later.
 Servers which select an earlier version of TLS MUST NOT select one of these ciphersuites.
 A client MUST treat the selection of these cipher suites in combination with a version of TLS that does not support AEAD (i.e., TLS 1.1 or earlier) as an error and generate a fatal 'illegal_parameter' TLS alert.

-# Intellectual Propery Rights Issues
+# Intellectual Property Rights
-Historically OCB Mode has seen difficulty with deployment and standardization because of pending patents and intellectual rights claims on OCB itself.
-In preparation of this document all interested parties have declared they will issue IPR statements exempting use of OCB Mode in TLS from these claims.
+Historically Offset Codebook Mode has seen difficulty with implementation, deployment and standardization because of pending patents and intellectual rights claims on OCB itself.
+In preparation of this document all involved parties have declared they will issue IPR statements exempting use of OCB Mode in TLS from these claims.
 Specifically -- OCB Mode as described in this document for use in TLS -- is based, and strongly influenced, by earlier work from Charanjit Jutla on {{IAPM}}.

-## IPR Claims
+## Resolved IPR Claims
 The following parties have made IPR claims in the past:

   * US Patent No. 7,093,126 (Issued Aug 15, 2006) - Filed Apr 14, 2000.
 Inventor Name: Charanjit S. Jutla, Assignee: IBM